fabiogiglietto/CooRnet_ImgTxt/README.md

 3. Port some other functions from CooRnet (e.g. get_clusters/components for an overview of detected networks and most frequently associated imgtxt).

-Help in this direction is very well welcome :)
+Help on this (or other) tasks is very well welcome!

+If you have spare time and want to contribute just drop me a message!